opensearch-project/project-website/README.md

 _Note:_ As of July 20, 2021, contributions are welcome on the `main` branch; the `prod` branch is now protected and holds the finalized version of the site.
 The `staging` branch has been removed and is no longer being used.

-### Adding to the Partners page
+### Becoming a Solutions Provider

-If you are a partner, you are welcome to add your logo/link to our partners page.
-Please copy and edit the [sample file](_partners/_sample.md), and submit a pull request.
+If you would like to become a Solutions Provider and be listed on our [solutions providers](https://opensearch.org/solutions-providers/), [submit your application](https://github.com/opensearch-project/project-website/issues/new?template=solutions_provider_update.md) through Github.

 ### Writing a blog